Backpacking Stove Comparison

-This stove uses denatured alcohol to burn and can take anywhere from 5 – 15 minutes to boil water.
-These stoves are a minimal investment and attractive to DIY types because you can build them from household items.
 Various build designs are all over the web.
-A great resource is http://zenstoves.net/Stoves.htm.
+A great resource is https://zenstoves.net/Stoves.htm.
 Make sure your design includes a wind shield.
-Outdoor Herbivore made a stove using a soda can and a dog-food can.
+Outdoor Herbivore made a stove using an aluminum soda can and a stainless steel soup can.
 Both types worked, but each one took 3+ minutes for the water to boil.
-We used heet, a brand of methyl alcohol as the fuel and an aluminum cook pot.
-Heet is available in U.S. gas stations or auto parts store.
-We don’t use the stove since we already have a backpacking stove that can boil water much faster.
-Regardless, it was fun to assemble and did work.
-One caution: it is difficult to see the flame when burning alcohol during the day.
-We scorched our hand while waving it back and forth over the invisible flame — convinced it was not lit.
-Also, since there is no flame control with an alcohol stove, it is either fully burning or not burning at all.
+For the fuel, we used Heet, a brand of methyl alcohol available at U.S. gas stations and auto parts stores.
+One important consideration of the alcohol stove is that it can be difficult to see the flame during the day, as it burns nearly clear.
+We accidentally scorched our hand while waving it back and forth over the invisible flame, convinced that it wasn’t lit.
+Additionally, since there is no way to control the flame with an alcohol stove, it either burns at full intensity or not at all.

 The Canister Stove is an excellent option if you don’t mind the inconvenience of purchasing and disposing of canisters.